-Course Objectives: To understand the difference between procedure oriented programming an oriented programming.
-To learn the basic concept, applications of OOPS and practice of object analysis and design in the construction of robust, maintainable program satisfy their requirements; To identify and practice the object-oriented programming concetechniques, practice the use of C++ classes and class libraries, modify C++ classes, develop C++ classes for simple applications Ability to implement features of object oriented programming to solve reproblems using Inheritance, data abstraction, encapsulation and Polymorp To understand the concept of file and handling function to perform file oplike accessing the data from file and store the data into file. nd object oriented ns which epts and existing eal world hism. perations Unit- I 10 hrs Introdu concepts compilin Tokens types, d operator ction to OOP: Procedure oriented programming, object oriented programmings of OOP, simple C++ program, namespace scope, structure of C++ Program, ng and linking a file. : Keywords, identifiers, constants, basic data types, user defined data types, der ynamic initialization of variables, reference variables, operators in C++, scope reference dereferencing operators, memory management operators. ng, basic creating, ived data esolution Learni ng Outcomes: At the end of this unit, the student will be able to List the difference between procedure and object oriented prograppilications of OOP.
-Tell the basic concepts of object oriented programming.
-Create, compile and run the C++ programs.
-Choose appropriate datatype and operators in programs.
-Extend the concepts of C++ in developing efficient programs. amming, Unit- Il 9 hrs Control Structures.
+- To understand the difference between procedure oriented programming and object oriented programming. - To learn the basic concept, applications of OOPS and practice of object oriented analysis and design in the construction of robust, maintainable programs which satisfy their requirements; - To identify and practice the object-oriented programming concepts and techniques, practice the use of C++ classes and class libraries, modify existing C++ classes, develop C++ classes for simple applications - Ability to implement features of object oriented programming to solve real world problems using Inheritance, data abstraction, encapsulation and Polymorphism. - To understand the concept of file and handling function to perform file operations like accessing the data from file and store the data into file.

+Introduction to OOP: Procedure oriented programming, object oriented programming, basic concepts of OOP, simple C++ program, namespace scope, structure of C++ Program, creating, compiling and linking a file.

+Tokens: Keywords, identifiers, constants, basic data types, user defined data types, derived data types, dynamic initialization of variables, reference variables, operators in C++, scope resolution operator, member dereferencing operators, memory management operators.

+- List the difference between procedure and object oriented programming, appilications of OOP. - Tell the basic concepts of object oriented programming. - Create, compile and run the C++ programs. - Choose appropriate datatype and operators in programs. - Extend the concepts of C++ in developing efficient programs.

+Control Structures.

 Classes and Objects: Specifying a class, defining member functions, C++program with class, private member functions, arrays within class, memory allocation for objects, static data members, static member functions, arrays of objects.
-Functions in C++: Main function, function prototyping, inline functions, default arguments Learni ng Outcomes: At the end of this unit, the student will be able to .
-Compare and contrast parameter passing techniques of C and C++.
-Illustrate the concept of classes and objects Develop real world applications by using appropriate concepts

-Make use of static members in programming.
+Functions in C++: Main function, function prototyping, inline functions, default arguments.

+- .
+Compare and contrast parameter passing techniques of C and C++. - Illustrate the concept of classes and objects - Develop real world applications by using appropriate concepts. - Make use of static members in programming.

 Compare and contrast inline functions with macros.

-Unit- I Ш 9 hrs More functio Constr class, c about Functions: Function overloading, friendly functions: friendfunction, of n arguments.
-Fuctors & Destructors: Constructors, parameterized constructors, multiple constructors, copy constructors, dynamic constructors, destructors. ojects a tors in Learn hing Outcomes: After completing this unit, the student will be able to Apply function overloading concept whenever required.
-Explain the need of friend function Extend the concept of parameter passing techniques with objects.
-Outline the different types of Constructors.
-Make use of constructor and destructor in programming Unit- I V 10 hr Operation binary Pointer pointer tor Overloading: Rules for overloading operators, overloading unaryoperators, over operators. rs: Introduction to pointers, declaring and initializing pointers, pointers with arrays, s s, 'this' pointer. rloadin arrays c Learn ning Outcomes: Explain the need of reusability concept with inheritance.
-Summarize different types of inheritance.
-Extend the overloading concept on operators.
-Recall the basics of pointers from C language and extend to objects.
-Tell the need of this pointer.
-Unit- V V 9 hrs virtual Templ Except mechan Learn orpnism and virtual Functions: Compile-time polymorphism, run-time polym functions. ates: Introduction, function templates, class templates. tion Handling: Introduction, exception handling mechanism, throwing mechanism, nism. ning Outcomes: After completing this unit, the student will be able to • Compare and contrast compile time and run time polymorphism catchin Make use of virtual functions.
-Classify the various input and output operators into formatted and unform Apply the concept of templates for generic programming.
-Demonstrate the handling of run time errors. atted.
-Course e Outcomes:
+More about Functions: Function overloading, friendly functions: friendfunction, objects as function arguments.

+Constructors & Destructors: Constructors, parameterized constructors, multiple constructors in a class, copy constructors, dynamic constructors, destructors.

+- Apply function overloading concept whenever required. - Explain the need of friend function - Extend the concept of parameter passing techniques with objects. - Outline the different types of Constructors. - Make use of constructor and destructor in programming

+Inheritance: Introduction to inheritance, single inheritance, making aprivate member inheritable (protected member), multi-level inheritance, multiple inheritance, hierarchical inheritance, hybrid inheritance.

+Operator Overloading: Rules for overloading operators, overloading unaryoperators, overloading binary operators.

+Pointers: Introduction to pointers, declaring and initializing pointers, pointers with arrays, arrays of pointers, 'this' pointer.

+- Explain the need of reusability concept with inheritance. - Summarize different types of inheritance. - Extend the overloading concept on operators. - Recall the basics of pointers from C language and extend to objects. - Tell the need of this pointer.

+Polymorphism and Virtual Functions: Compile-time polymorphism, run-time polymorphism, virtual functions.

+Templates: Introduction, function templates, class templates.

+Exception Handling: Introduction, exception handling mechanism, throwing mechanism, catching mechanism.

+- Compare and contrast compile time and run time polymorphism. - Make use of virtual functions. - Classify the various input and output operators into formatted and unformatted. - Apply the concept of templates for generic programming. - Demonstrate the handling of run time errors.

+- Able to differentiate between procedure-oriented programming and object-oriented programming with emphasis on special features of C++ language - Differentiate the fundamental concepts of C and C++ - Identify the differences in C and C++ operators and their usage in C++ applications